loopsocial/firework_sdk_official/README_v2.md

 [x] app:showTitle : Use it to display video caption.
 If true, video caption is displayed, hidden otherwise.
 The default value is false.
 The position of the title is controlled by the attribute ```app:titlePosition```.
 The text style applied to title, can be specified with optional attribute ```app:textStyle```.

-f. app:textStyle - This is an optional attribute and when specified the style is applied to TextView displaying video title.
-If textStyle is not specified default style is applied.
-Below is the example of TextStyle usage.
+[x] app:textStyle : Provide custom textStyle to be applied to TextView displaying video caption.
+Please refer below for an example and usage.

 	```app:textStyle="@style/VideoTitleStyle"```